OraOpenSource/apex-text-messages/README.md

 There is also another, even better option.
 Upgrade your Apex to version 5.0 - you will not regret it!

 ## <a name="install"></a> Installation
+All you need for installation is export file with Apex application.
+This export file already includes supporting objects (tables, triggers, ...).
+If you wish you can do install or remove database objects with a separate scripts.

+* f88328.sql            Apex application export ( including supporting objects )
+* tm_db_install.sql     Create Apex Text Messages database objects ( if needed to run separately )
+* tm_db_remove.sql      Remove Apex Text Messages database objects ( if needed to run separately )